-Descriptive statistics of continuous variables were reported as mean \pm SD if they followed a Gaussian distribution or as median (quartiles) if differently distributed, while those of categorical variables were presented as counts (percentages).
-The agreement between analyst 1 and the type of stent platform previously implanted was reported as kappa coefficient and stratified according to the timing of stent implant (recently vs. late implanted) and pullback speed (18 vs. 36 mm/s).
-Interobserver reproducibility was reported as kappa coefficient.
-Efficiency analysis of the steps was reported as % of stents recognised in each step.
-All analysis were performed with IBM SPSS 24.0 software package (SPSS Inc., Chicago, Illinois).
+Descriptive statistics of continuous variables were reported as mean±SD if they followed a Gaussian distribution or as median (quartiles) if differently distributed, while those of categorical variables were presented as counts (percentages).
+The agreement between analyst 1 and the type of stent platform previously implanted was reported as kappa coefficient and stratified according to the timing of stent implant (recently vs late implanted) and pullback speed (18 vs 36 mm/s).
+Interobserver reproducibility was reported as % of stents recognised in each step.
+All analyses were performed with SPSS, Version 24.0 software package (IBM Corp., Armonk, NY, USA).